Kolkhis/streamer-mode.nvim/README.md

 # Streamer Mode - Be Safe!

+### Streamer Mode - a Neovim plugin to hide your environment variables.

 This plugin is not just for streamers, but anyone who wants to conceal their environment variables and other sensitive information.